These fun activities for babies will keep little ones entertained while also boosting important developmental skills.

 17 || Bean bag balance

-This is a favorite of infants, toddlers, and even older kids too!
+This infant activity is also a favorite for toddlers, and even older kids too!
 In sitting, place a bean bag on the child’s head and show her how to lean her head forward to dump it off into her hands, lap, or a plastic container.

 18 || Pre-crawling practice